aishikmaitra-2003/cytotoxicity_project_report/README.md

 After this step I got a modified dataset with 4284 rows and no null or duplicated values.

 Now I checked the number of unique chemicals in the dataset and found out that in all cases of nhit>0 all the chemicals were unique.

 For this I used the operation

        # df[df["nhit"]>0]["chnm"].nunique()

 The output came as 4284 which matches the original number of rows in the dataset.
 So now I move to the trend analysis part.

+I also found out the extreme values (outliers) and found 20 rows worth outliers.